 Dancing with Kaiholunuie has been a rich and rewarding experience for Kaiulani.
 She has gained friendships, knowledge, and experience as a professional dancer.
 She began learning to dance the art of hula from her mother at the age of three, and made her debut performance at the Hamden, CT YMCA at the age of five, where she and her little sister performed “Hukilau”.
 They both charmed the audience with their moves.
 Since that moment, Kaiulani has remained a dedicated student of hula, creating an ori fusion class that incorporates traditional Tahitian dance steps and drumming with fitness, and contemporary music.
 With over fifteen years of experience in dancing, she realized that with the fusion of formality, technique, and fresh new songs, younger people would be drawn in.
 Today, she is a skilled performer in the art of hula and Tahiti Ori.
 Kaiulani currently attends UConn and is a double major in political Science and Sociology.

 Being a part of Kaiholunie has been a great adventure for Tiare, In her words, "I have met and work with a wonderful group of people, and learning about hula has been a fantastic experience."
-Tiare has been a belly dancer for eight years, taking lessons from local and international dancers, and still dances professionally in hookah lounges and restaurants around the state.
+Tiare has been a belly dancer for nine years, taking lessons from local and international dancers, and still dances professionally in hookah lounges and restaurants around the state.
 Belly dance introduced her to her love for dance and since then she has taken classes for enjoyment in multiple dance disciplines.
 Once she discovered Polynesian Dance forms, she was hooked.
 Her love of this art form began with Tahiti Ori (dance), mostly because of the physical challenge of it while making it look graceful.
 During the day Tiare works as a barista, but is still exploring options for a career in the arts.
 She currently holds a BFA in Illustration from the University of Hartford.

 In addition to being a skilled musician, Kawika is well versed in Polynesian dancing, including Hula and Maori with a focus on Tahitian Kane (Male) style of dancing.
-He currently performs as a dancer and singer at Kaiholunuie, where he receives dancing instruction from Keikai, and occasionally passes his knowledge to the younger Kane students seeking instruction.
-He has also received dancing instruction from Tiare Kahana of Kanaha Hula, Kumu Lani-Girl Kaleiki-Ahlo, Michael Heremana and Kumu Kawika Alfiche of Halau ‘O Keikali’i.
+He currently performs as a dancer and singer at Kaiholunuie, where he receives dancing instruction from Kekai, and occasionally passes his knowledge to the younger Kane students seeking instruction.
+He has also received dancing instruction from Tiare Kahana of Kahana Hula, Kumu Lani-Girl Kaleiki-Ahlo, Michael Heremana and Kumu Kawika Alfiche of Halau ‘O Keikali’i.
 See Kawika’s music bio below for information on his musical contributions to Kaiholunuie.

-Pikake is one of Kaiholunuie’s newest additions after just having joined the group over the past year – and loving every minute of it!
+Pikake is one of Kaiholunuie’s newest additions after just having joined the group a couple years ago – and loving every minute of it!
 Pikake has been the lead dancer and choreographer of the ALAY Philippine Cultural Group of Greater Danbury which specializes in traditional Filipino folk dance and Hula.
 She has been dancing since she was six years old under the training of instructors from the Philippines where Hawaiian/Polynesian influences are greatly prominent in the melting pot that is the Filipino culture.
 Pikake is also classically trained in ballet, pointe with the Brookfield School of Performing Arts and enjoys all types of dance!
 She is a proud graduate of the University of Connecticut with her bachelor’s degree in Allied Health and a minor in Psychology.
 She is currently working towards her Master’s degree in Gerontology as she is the Program Coordinator/Asst.
 Director of the New Milford Senior Center.
 It is Pikake’s joy to be able to share her love of dance and culture and spread the spirit of aloha to all!
 Pikake is also one of our event coordinators.

 Iwalani was inspired to learn Polynesian dance by her Aunt, which moved her to seek out and join Kaiholunuie in 2017.
 She has had prior experience learning a Tahitian dance where she performed in college.
 Iwalani often reinforces her love of the beauty, culture, and stories of the islands that are conveyed through movements in hula and Tahitian styles.
 With her joyous nature, Iwalani often states, “These celebrated dances bring joy and makes people smile.”
 Since she was little, Iwalani has had a passion for dance and learning.
 She holds a PhD in biomedical engineering from Yale University and is currently a research scientist, using imaging as a tool to study brain diseases.
 Throughout the challenges of school and life, dance has always been an outlet and a way of expression.
 Iwalani’s extensive dance experience encompasses multiple genres, and she has learned to dance and perform salsa, Argentine tango, samba, hip hop, lyrical...and now the art of hula!
 Iwalani is also one of our event coordinators.

 Ku’umomi has been a hula dancer since the age of three, learning and studying the art of hula under her mother’s tutelage.
 Upon picking up her first instrument, the flute in fourth grade, she realized how much she loved music.
 Today, Ku’umomi attends the Educational Center for the Arts in New Haven, Connecticut for vocal and instrumental training.
 She is classically trained in the flute, and is self-taught in piano, guitar, ukulele, and drums.
 She also sings and writes songs in other genres of music and is currently in the process of releasing an album.
-She is the songstress for Kaiholunuie, which she loves, and balances her performances alongside being a junior in high school.
+She is the songstress for Kaiholunuie, which she loves, and balances her performances alongside being a senior in high school.
 She would like to consider a career in Psychology with a minor in music therapy for the future.

 Having been born in Kahului, Maui, the heritage and rich cultural experiences Aaron had growing up in Hawaii have always remained in his heart.
 Even after relocating to the mainland as a young boy, Hawaii and it’s culture of food, music, dance, and aloha have remained a big part of his daily life by maintaining cultural values and norms.
 Today, Aaron plays several instruments including guitar, ukulele, and steel guitar.
 Aaron’s true musical loves are playing mele O Hawaii and contemporary arrangements as well.
 Aaron has enjoyed working with Kekai Colello and her Halau Kaiholunuie over the last few years, and is one of Kaiholunuie’s primary musicians and vocalists.
 Aaron currently lives in Killingly, CT with his wife Alison and son Ross.